 Conclusion

-- LNA vs. Filtre passe-bande: Not an either/or choice—both are essential.
+- LNA vs. Bandpass Filter: Not an either/or choice—both are essential.
 The LNA ensures weak signals are amplified cleanly, while the bandpass filter maintains spectral integrity.

-- Optimal Design: Utiliser un preselector bandpass filter before the LNA to block major interferers, followed by amplification and additional filtering.
+- Optimal Design: Utilisez un preselector bandpass filter before the LNA to block major interferers, followed by amplification and additional filtering.
 In the transmitter, the bandpass filter ensures compliance and reduces interference.

 En résumé, LNAs and bandpass filters are complementary components that address different challenges (amplification vs. selectivity) in wireless video systems.
 Proper integration of both is key to achieving high-performance, reliable transmission.